AnnaWijetunga/anna-website/content/posts/2020-06-20---The-Git-Pull-Guide.md

 socialImage: ""
 ---

-GitHub is powerful, and often magical!
+GitHub is powerful and often magical.

 But learning the ins and outs has been *stressful.*